immauss/openvas/Readme.md

 tag              | Description
 ----------------|-------------------------------------------------------------------
 21.04.02   | The latest and greatest !
-multi      | A new approach. amd64, arm64, and arm/v7 in a single docker image.
+multi      | A new approach. amd64 & arm64 in a single docker image.
 20.08.04.6 | The last 20.08 image
 beta            | from the latest master source from greenbone.
 This may or may not work. pre-20.08   | This is the last image from before the 20.08 update.